 Long-Term Debt.
-At December 31, 2020, we had \$106.8 million of principal indebtedness outstanding under the Prior Notes.
-Additionally, in the midst of the pandemic when all operations were suspended, we obtained the CARES Act Loans.
-We also owe \$3.8 million related to our finance lease of a hotel at Rising Star.
+At December 31, 2021, we had \$310.0 million of principal indebtedness outstanding under the 2028 Notes, and no drawn amounts under the Credit Facility or outstanding letters of credit.
+In December 2021, our qualifying subsidiaries' \$5.6 million of CARES Act Loans were forgiven in full per the terms of such loans.
+We also owe \$3.3 million related to our finance lease of a hotel at Rising Star.